-The unique approach of Katzir provides students with holistic support throughout their studies.
-In addition to tuition fees and living stipend, they enjoy academic reinforcement, personal coaching and even material aid if necessary.
+Katzir’s holistic approach provides students with comprehensive assistance throughout their academic studies.
+In addition to tuition fees and a living stipend, they enjoy academic reinforcement, personal coaching, social-cultural enrichment, and even material aid if necessary.
 Thanks to this comprehensive support, Katzir students have a significantly higher chance of graduating and earning an academic degree, compared to other students from a similar background.